shwezhu/shwezhu.github.io/content/post/video-drafts/0001-compile-interpreter-language.md

 > x86 processors typically operate independently of peripheral components, such as RAM and GPUs.
 But ARM processors were designed to package these additional components into a central unit.
 That's why ARM processors operate as part of a System on Chip (SOC). [source](https://arc.net/l/quote/zvffhkyc)

 > When you communicate with GPUs, you typically use graphics libraries such as OpenGL, Vulkan, or DirectX.
 The company that sold you the **graphics card** also provides a graphics driver that translates commands from these graphics libraries into instructions that the GPU can understand.
 The instructions that your graphics driver generate are in a proprietary protocol known only to a few wizards at NVIDIA and AMD who actually understand how GPUs work on a low level.
 Us mere mortals don't get to look under the hood at these instructions.
 > Interestingly, many modern CPUs operate the same way.
 They take your x86 code and internally translate it into something better, faster, and chip specific.
-Adopted from [source](https://arc.net/l/quote/zvuupchl)
+Adopted from [Stackoverflow](https://arc.net/l/quote/zvuupchl)

+> `open()` is *both* a syscall and a function in the standard C library, `fopen()` is a function in the standard C library, that sets up a file handle -- a data structure of type `FILE` that contains additional stuff like optional buffering --, and internally calls `open()` also.  [source](https://arc.net/l/quote/xqtpqwti)